miklimek/miklimek.github.io/index.md

 ## Welcome to my GitHub Pages

-I've no clue what to write here, but so as to meet the minimal requirements I need to write _something_, so I'll just write about how I don't konw what to write.
+I've no clue what to write here, but so as to meet the minimal requirements I need to write _something_, so I'll just write about how I don't know what to write.

 ### Classic
 ```